-One of the string’s standout qualities was how comfortable it was to play with.
-Even strung at a higher tension, X-One Biphase still retains its cloud-like comfort which is great for any players suffering from tennis elbow or simply looking for an all around arm-friendly string.
+One of the string’s standout qualities was comfort.
+Even strung at a higher tension, X-One Biphase still retains its cloud-like comfort, which is ideal for players suffering from tennis elbow or simply looking for an all-around arm-friendly string.

-However, at the end of the day, X-One Biphase’s star quality was its raw power, which is at the top of its class.
-The ball really jumps off the strings and made for a really fun playtest, especially when I had the opportunity to crank a few winners.
+However, X-One Biphase’s star quality was its raw power, which is at the top of its class.
+The ball jumps off the strings, making for a really fun playtest, especially when I had the opportunity to crank a few winners.

-Combine the strings comfort level with its power and it made for a unique combination where the string was naturally comfortable on your arm and you didn’t have to work too hard or strain your arm to generate pace.
+Combine the string’s comfort level with its power, and it makes for a unique combination where the string is naturally comfortable on your arm, and you don’t have to work too hard or strain your arm to generate pace.

-While the strings slick coating contributes to its power and comfort level, it did leave us longing for a bit more grip.
-However, after about 30 minutes or so of playtime and a little extra focus on generating topspin, I began to find my rhythm.
+While the string’s slick coating contributes to its power and comfort level, it did leave us longing for a bit more grip.
+However, after about 30 minutes of playtime and a little extra focus on generating topspin, I began to find my rhythm.

-X-One Biphase is an all around a terrific multifilament string that’s great for players looking for extra comfort and some extra pop.
+X-One Biphase is an all-around terrific multifilament string that’s great for players looking for extra comfort and some extra pop.

 Video Review & Playtest

 |Technologies||PU 400 – Elastyl – Biphase|